Loading...

 Common measurement equivalents in grams

-Yes, peeling is generally recommended because the skin of a Sambar Cucumber is much thicker and tougher than that of a regular cucumber.
-The skin can be difficult to chew and may have a slightly bitter taste when cooked.
+Yes, the skin of a Sambar Cucumber is much thicker and tougher than a regular salad cucumber and should be peeled before use.

 Explore more ingredients in the vegetable category with complete nutrition information.